Using a Power Monitor to Control Your Electricity Costs

 - A spreadsheet accompanies this fact sheet to calculate the cost of running these appliances.

 A power monitor is a device that will help you understand your home’s electricity consumption.
-It can be used for everything from deciding whether it’s time to replace your old refrigerator to reducing ‘phantom loads’—the electricity used when devices are in stand-by mode (which accounts for around 10 percent of the average household power consumption).
+It can be used for everything from deciding whether it’s time to replace your old refrigerator to reducing ‘phantom loads’—the electricity used when devices are in stand-by mode (which can account for up to 10 percent of the average household’s electricity consumption).

 Figure 1.
 Check the voltage of appliances before plugging them into a power monitor.